vincoss/blazor-samples/src/App_DevResources/A000-Addition-Readme.txt

 # Tasks
 As user progress then 50% percent of the level are from previous levels
-	fill level 50% from previous level (not all previous) witin same group
+	fill level 50% from previous level (not all previous) witin same group Tags
+	each level shall have font-icon-tag unique
+	we need a tag for a group too

 English Aplhabet 26 Letters A,B,C,D,E,F,G,H,I,J,K,L,M,N,O,P,Q,R,S,T,U,V,W,X,Y,Z